bichikim/keg/README.md

         } // action result is 'afterHook/brforeHook/[payload]'
       }, {
         // shouldHave: ... // ignore except/ only options
-        beforeAction: ['beforeHook'], // it can be array, which will run all plugins in order
+        beforeHook: ['beforeHook'], // it can be array, which will run all plugins in order
-        afterAction: 'afterHook', // can be string
+        afterHook: 'afterHook', // can be string
       })
     },
     plugins: [